Learn the Truth Regarding Miniature Pomeranians

 The exercise needs of Miniature Pomeranian puppies are quite different.
 With their still-developing bones and joints, the best exercise for Mini Pomeranian puppies is free to play with age-appropriate toys.

 How Do Miniature Pomeranians Relate with Children and other Pets?

-Miniature Pomeranians are not suitable in a household with small kids.
+Tiny dogs like the teacup Pom and miniature Pomeranian are not suitable for a household with small kids.
 They are friendly with children but should still be supervised during playtime.
-It is always recommended to first socialize Miniature Pomeranians with children of the home.
+It is always recommended to first socialize a Pomeranian puppy with children of the home.

 Due to their small size, they are best suited to a family with older kids.
 You should let kids play with your Mini Pom under supervision.
 Mistreatment by young kids can be heavy-handed and hurt a Miniature Pomeranian.

 Be sure that any small kid around a Pom is taught how to interact with dogs respectfully and gently.
 Kids can participate actively in Miniature Pomeranian’s grooming.

 Miniature Pomeranians don't have great canine social skills.
 If you already have another pet dog, the Miniature Pomeranian won’t be a great choice.
 Mini Poms are best suited to a one-dog household.

 Pro tip: Teach your kids how to approach and touch dogs, and always supervise any interactions between dogs and kids.

 Parting Shot on Miniature Pomeranian Dogs

 If you are interested in buying a tiny Pomeranian puppy, please avoid unethical breeders.
 You will get a chance to meet the pup’s parents, see their American Kennel Club registration papers, and get a pure-bred and healthy Pom.
 Unethical breeders focus more on intentional inbreeding which may lead to many medical conditions and health issues.